augchan42/augchan42.github.io/_posts/2025-07-08-dspy-openrouter-integration.md

 The integration patterns are clean, the failover works as expected, and the custom header support ensures proper attribution.
 It's the kind of practical integration that makes you wonder why more tools don't work this smoothly together.

-**Confidence: 95%** - This integration pattern is well-tested and the code samples are production-ready.

 ---

 ## References